Novikov's theorem in higher dimensions?: Introduction

-\textbf{Acknowledgements.} I am indebted to Fran Presas for introducing me to the question of whether Novikov's theorem extends to higher dimensions.
+I am indebted to Fran Presas for introducing me to the question of whether Novikov's theorem extends to higher dimensions.
 I thank both him and \'Alvaro del Pino for discussions on this topic.
+I thank the referee for their detailed comments and suggestions on the paper.
 I also acknowledge support of the grant 612534 MODULI within the 7th European Union Framework Programme.